lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 ```

 Since the `channelId` represents the second 128 bits, using a minimal value like 1 will return a huge `nonce` number : `2**128` equal to `340282366920938463463374607431768211456`.<br>
-After the signed transaction is executed the `nonceId` will be incremented by 1, this will increment the `nonce` by 1 as well because the nonceId represents the first 128 bits of the nonce so it will be `340282366920938463463374607431768211457` .
+After the signed transaction is executed the `nonceId` will be incremented by 1, this will increment the `nonce` by 1 as well because the nonceId represents the first 128 bits of the nonce so it will be `340282366920938463463374607431768211457` .<br>

+For sequantial messages, users could use channel `0` and for out-of-order messages they could use channel `n`.<br>

+**Important:** It's up to the user to choose the channel that he wants to sign mulitple sequantial orders on it, not necessary `0`.

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->